 - Race in Higher Education

-Cann, C. and DeMeulenaere, E. (in press).
+- Cann, C. and DeMeulenaere, E. (2020).
 The activist academic: Engaged scholarship for resistance, hope and social change.
 Myers Education Press.

-Colette N. Cann (2016) A reboot of Derrick Bell’s ‘The Space Traders’: using racial hypos to teach white pre-service teachers about race and racism, Whiteness and Education, 1(2), 94-108, DOI.
+- Colette N. Cann (2016) A reboot of Derrick Bell’s ‘The Space Traders’: using racial hypos to teach white pre-service teachers about race and racism.
+Whiteness and Education, 1(2), 94-108.